Mohammadreza-Godarzi/mysql-connector-python/README.md

         2)rich
         3)platform
         4)time
-        # you can install them like this in terminal :pip install {Module_name}
+        # you can install them like this in terminal :
+        pip install {Module_name}
 #
 ### then run code